 2. Write everything down.

+This would be critical in foster care training.
 Dates, times, places.
 How your kid acts after visits.
 Of course, we all hope that we have social workers involved in our cases who are also doing this.
 Sometimes we do.
 But honestly, lots of things fall through the cracks as people change positions and are asked to do more than is humanly possible.
 When I have a (non-emergency) question for a social worker, I always send an e-mail instead of making a phone call.
 That way I have a record of the response in writing.

 3. Ask (and keep on asking).

 It feels like everything in foster care requires permission.
 And sometimes it’s the squeaky wheel that gets the grease.
 I always start by asking permission from my child’s worker.
 Many times, I have involved the worker’s supervisor, and twice (in my five years as a foster parent), I’ve called in the big boss.
-One time, he ruled in my favor and the other time he didn’t.
+One time, he ruled in my favor, and the other time he didn’t.
 Still, those odds are better than if I’d just swallowed the initial “no” from the worker.

 4. You catch more flies with honey.